Getachew0557/AI-agent/README.md

 - **Code Explanation**: Get explanations for the generated code to enhance understanding.
 - **AI Chatbot**: Ask coding questions and receive instant responses from the AI chatbot.
 - **Multi-language Support**: Support for various programming languages, allowing flexibility in code generation.
+- **Code Dubbeger**: Debugging and error detection capabilities to ensure code quality.
+- **Image to Code**: Convert images into code, facilitating the translation of visual concepts into functional code.

 ## Installation